-Margaret Boozer lives and works in Prince George’s County, MD, outside Washington, DC.
-She has a BFA in sculpture from Auburn University and an MFA from New York State College of Ceramics at Alfred University.
-Her studio practice of digging native clays led to collaborations with soil scientists and work that explore intersections of art and science.
-Noticing cause and effect in the environment, she steals strategies that inform the visual and the physical forces behind her work.
-She is interested in ways that beauty can foster stewardship… how a small souvenir of soil can carry great meaning, stories and emotional impact.
-Boozer directs Red Dirt Studio, an artist incubator in Mt.
-Rainier, MD that is especially good at nurturing important work under the guise of happy hours and porch chats.
-She is also Co-Director and founding member of NY Urban Soil Institute’s Art Extension Service.
+I live and work in Prince George’s County, MD, outside Washington, DC.
+Over the years, my studio practice of digging native clays has led to collaborations with soil scientists and work that explore intersections of art and science.
+As I prospect, I notice cause and effect in the environment, stealing strategies to bring back to the studio.
+I am interested in ways that beauty can foster stewardship… how a small souvenir of soil can carry great meaning, stories and emotional impact.
+I am the Founder and Director of Red Dirt Studio, an artist incubator in Mt.
+Rainier, MD, and I’m also Co-Director and founding member of NY Urban Soil Institute’s Art Extension Service.
+In both of these capacities, I get to create and foster new work in the world in partnership with amazing, smart and talented Co-Directors and colleagues.

 1992 MFA, Ceramics, New York State College of Ceramics at Alfred University